Professional Diploma in Integrative Counselling and Psychological Therapy

-We are delighted to be launching our diploma in integrative counselling and psychological therapy in October 2024.
+Applications are OPEN for our diploma course which starts in October 2025.
 This high-quality, professional training is designed to provide a contemporary and practice-based pathway for those who wish to become professional practitioners in the counselling and psychological therapy field.
 Delivered by expert practitioners, it will offer a solid grounding in person-centred counselling/psychotherapy with an emphasis on the integration of contemporary CBT models focusing on compassion-focused therapy (CFT) and acceptance and commitment therapy (ACT).
 It will offer participants the ability to work in a range of ways with different client difficulties and experiences.
 It is based on a pluralistic perspective informing much contemporary research and practice in the area of mental health.
 The programme will be informed by both counselling and applied psychology traditions in theory, knowledge and research.

 The programme has evolved from practice and focuses on developing skills and competences relevant to being and working as a professional practitioner in an active therapeutic context.